Welcome to Matrix Education

 “My favourite topic was algebra in my Selective Preparation class.
 We spent 1.5 hours on it, and it was actually fun.”

-When a student describes a maths class as “fun,” you know something’s working.
+When a Year 5 student calls a 90-minute maths session “fun,” you know something’s working.

 “The regular Diagnostic Reviews have taken away my fear of attempting questions in a timed setup.
 The workbook and online videos are a great tool for revision… It’s always so helpful when I can come back and look at the videos when I miss a class or need some refreshers,” said Saanvi.